15 Types of Motorcycle Handlebars (with Pictures)

 Always begin picking out handlebars based on their purpose.
 Do you want handlebars purely for aesthetic purposes, or do you need handlebars to maximize the efficiency of the bike?
 Starting with the purpose can help you find the best handlebars for your unique needs.

-Once you know what the purpose is for your bike, you can pick out a shape that looks great and meets the purpose.
+Once you know what the purpose is for your bike is, you can pick out a shape that looks great and meets the purpose.
 Pick from one of the 15 styles above based on the purpose you have in mind.

 Always select a handlebar made from durable materials.
 Chrome, aluminum, covered steel, and titanium are best.